maggiben/rocko_decoy/website/content/learn/can-i-borrow-usd-with-my-crypto/index.md

 ## Introduction

 In an era defined by the burgeoning world of cryptocurrencies, enthusiasts are increasingly looking for ways to harness the value of their digital holdings without losing potential future gains.
-Cue in the rise of crypto-backed loans—a mechanism to borrow USD using your crypto assets as collateral.
+Cue in the rise of crypto backed loans—a mechanism to borrow USD using your crypto assets as collateral.

 ## Why Borrow USD Using Crypto as Collateral?

 Accessing liquidity without offloading crypto assets is a strategic move for many.
-With crypto-backed loans, you can:
+With crypto backed loans, you can:

 - **Liquidity Access**: Borrowing against your crypto offers a way to tap into its value without relinquishing ownership.
 It's like having your cake and eating it too.
-- **No Credit Checks**: Unlike traditional bank loans, these loans are primarily based on the value of your collateral, meaning credit scores take a backseat.
+- **No Credit Checks**: Unlike traditional bank loans, these [crypto loans](https://rocko.co) are primarily based on the value of your collateral, meaning credit scores take a backseat.
 - **Spending Flexibility**: From unexpected expenses to lucrative investment opportunities, having liquid cash at hand is undeniably advantageous.

 ## How Does It Work?

-The mechanics of crypto-backed loans can be broken down into three straightforward steps:
+The mechanics of crypto backed loans can be broken down into three straightforward steps:

 1. **Collateralize Your Crypto**: Deposit your crypto into a secure account on a lending platform.
 This serves as collateral for your USD loan.
 2. **Understand LTV (Loan-to-Value) Ratios**: The amount you can borrow is typically defined by an LTV ratio.
 If a platform offers a 50% LTV, and you collateralize $10,000 worth of Bitcoin, you can borrow up to $5,000 in USD.